Benefits of PMOs adopting an Agile approach

 Portfolio Management helps companies analyze new and ongoing projects and programs to determine the initiatives that should be initiated, continued, or canceled.

-What often happens is that projects and programs can be suspended or canceled when changes happen in the market.
-This happens because those initiatives do not represent primary investments for the business anymore.
+Projects and programs can often be suspended or canceled when market changes occur.
+This happens because those initiatives no longer represent primary investments for the business.
 Companies use the PPMO to cancel programs or projects that are no longer the best investments of the company’s resources.

-The concept of Portfolio Management is aligned with what the Agile Manifesto says about “responding to change over following a plan.”
-In fact, what Agile processes do is regularly assess the value of new deliverables, and at the same time to select the most valuable items to develop.
-Portfolio Management can be seen as a Product Backlog where projects and programs are similar to Stories and Epics.
+The Portfolio Management concept aligns with the Agile Manifesto’s statement about “responding to change over following a plan.”
+Agile processes regularly assess the value of new deliverables and select the most valuable items to develop.
+Portfolio Management can be seen as a Product Backlog, where projects and programs are similar to Stories and Epics.

-Companies that decide to introduce Agile processes do not need to change the roles and responsibilities of Project, Program, and Portfolio Management.
-At the same time, they do need to consider that these processes will have an impact at the PMO level.
-The impact will be smaller at the PgMO and PPMO level.
-This happens because Agile processes focus mainly on how projects are planned, executed, and monitored.
+Companies that introduce Agile processes do not need to change the roles and responsibilities of Project, Program, and Portfolio Management.
+At the same time, they need to consider that these processes will impact the PMO level.
+The impact will be smaller at the PgMO and PPMO levels.
+This happens because Agile processes focus mainly on planning, executing, and monitoring projects.
 At the top, the details of planning and execution are not as relevant as they are at a lower level.

 Organizations that need to manage uncertainty can adopt an Agile mindset.
-By doing so, they will be able to undertake complex work by focusing on small pieces of work one at a time.
-In general, this approach should be applied at all levels when uncertainty is high enough that long-term plans are no longer a reliable option.
+By doing so, they can undertake complex work by focusing on small work one at a time.
+Generally, this approach should be applied at all levels when uncertainty is high enough that long-term plans are no longer reliable.

 Keep in mind